-- 1) Begin water cleanup as directed. - 2) Set up fans, dehumidifiers, etc. as directed. - 3) Clean any areas or items damaged by water.
+- 1) Ensure area is safe, post wet floor signs - 2) Begin water cleanup as directed. - 3) Set up fans, dehumidifiers, etc. as directed. - 4) Clean any areas or items damaged by water.

 MAG LOCKS FAILURE

 Any person who suspects that the Mag Locks are not working will: